Seth-Keenan/YouTube-MP3-MP4-Converter/README.md

 ## Overview

 This simple YouTube to MP3/MP4 converter is a Python script that utilizes the following libraries:

+This being my first GUI project, this was made on Windows.
+After testing on macOS, the colors aren't consistent so some colors like the backgrounds and foregrounds of things blend in.
+If you have a solution feel free to contact me.

 - **SSL**
 - **Requests**